MingxiaGuo/English/docs/EF/1-3_Cities-and-countries.md

 [CARLOS] Yeah, it is.
 Where are you from?
 [SALLY] I’m from New York.
 [CARLOS] What’s New York like?
 [SALLY] New York is ...
 New York.
-It’s big, it’s busy  It’s   an exciting  __
+It’s big, it’s busy  It’s an exciting city [CARLOS] 给饼干
+[SALLY] No, thanks.
+That's OK
 ```

 ### 1-3-4.
 Describing your country